wartoshika/qhun-transpiler/readme.md

 # Qhun Transpiler

 This command line tool helps to transpile [Typescript](https://github.com/Microsoft/TypeScript) into other languages.
 The main goal was to support every aspect of Typescript.
+Every Typescript version >= 2 & < 3 is supported.
+Typescript 3 will be supported when my dependencies can handle Typescript 3.

 **The following languages are currently supported:**
 - [LUA](https://www.lua.org/)